ShivranjiniValluvan/olist-ecommerce-sql-project/README.md

 ## 📌 Overview

-An end-to-end **SQL Data Warehouse project** built using the **Olist Brazilian E-Commerce Dataset**, containing over **100,000 orders** across multiple Brazilian marketplaces.
+An end-to-end SQL Data Warehouse project built using the **Olist Brazilian E-Commerce Dataset**, containing over 100,000 orders across multiple Brazilian marketplaces.

-The project implements a **Medallion Architecture (Bronze → Silver → Gold)** to transform raw transactional data into a structured, analytics-ready **Star Schema** for reporting and business intelligence.
+The project implements a **Medallion Architecture** (Bronze → Silver → Gold) to transform raw transactional data into a structured, analytics-ready Star Schema for reporting and business intelligence.

----

-## ✨ Key Highlights

-- End-to-end data warehouse design
-- Medallion architecture implementation (Bronze → Silver → Gold)
-- SQL-based ETL pipeline using stored procedures
-- Star schema dimensional modeling
-- Data quality validation framework
-- Real-world dataset (100k+ records)

 ---